TVke/documentation/content/developer/tutorials/server_framework_101/04_relational_fields.rst

 .. seealso::
    `The list of generic models in the base module <{GITHUB_PATH}/odoo/addons/base/models>`_

-To make our real estate properties more informative, let's add two pieces of information: the seller of the property and the salesperson managing the property.
+To make our real estate properties more informative, let's add three pieces of information: the seller of the property, the salesperson managing the property, and the address of the property.

 .. exercise::
    #.
 Add the following fields to the `real.estate.property` model:

-      - **Seller** (required): The person putting their property on sale; it can be any individual.
+      - :guilabel:`Seller` (required): The person putting their property on sale; it can be any individual.
-      - **Salesperson**: The employee of the real estate agency overseeing the sale of the property.
+      - :guilabel:`Salesperson`: The employee of the real estate agency overseeing the sale of the property.
-      - **Address** (required): The address of the property.
+      - :guilabel:`Address` (required): The address of the property.

    #.
 Modify the form view of properties to include a notebook component.
 The property description
       should be in the first page, and the three new fields should be in the second page.